How to Write a Discursive Essay – Guide with Examples

 1. The introduction states the issue the essay looks at.
 It may or may not assert the author’s position.
 It describes exactly what will be covered.

 2. Within the body, 3-5 points are discussed from different viewpoints.
-Argument and counterargument are carefully balanced.
+Arguments and counterarguments are carefully balanced.
 There are different organisational styles.

 3. Paragraphs begin with strong sentences on the issue, and evidence is provided.